djeada/Databases-Notes/notes/02_database_design/03_denormalization.md

 The primary motivation for denormalization is to improve read performance and query efficiency.
 In systems where read operations are much more frequent than write operations, denormalization can reduce the complexity of data retrieval.
 By having related data in a single table, the database can fetch all necessary information with fewer operations.

-However, denormalization comes with trade-offs:
+However, denormalization involves certain trade-offs:

-- **Increased Redundancy**: Data is duplicated across the database, which can lead to larger storage requirements.
+- Increased redundancy occurs because data is duplicated across the database, leading to higher storage requirements.
-- **Data Inconsistency Risk**: With multiple copies of the same data, there's a higher chance of inconsistencies if all instances aren't updated properly.
+- The risk of data inconsistency rises since multiple copies of the same data may not always be updated correctly.
-- **Complex Write Operations**: Insertions, updates, and deletions can become more complex because changes need to be reflected in multiple places.
+- Write operations become more complex, as insertions, updates, and deletions must be reflected consistently across multiple locations.

 ### When to Consider Denormalization

-Denormalization is particularly useful in the following scenarios:
+Denormalization proves particularly useful in specific scenarios:

-- **Performance Bottlenecks**: When database performance analysis shows that join operations are causing significant delays.
+- It is beneficial when performance bottlenecks arise, and analysis reveals that join operations are significantly slowing down the database.
-- **High Read-to-Write Ratio**: In systems where reads vastly outnumber writes, the benefits of faster reads may outweigh the drawbacks of more complex writes.
+- In systems with a high read-to-write ratio, the advantages of faster reads often outweigh the challenges of managing more complex write operations.
-- **Simplifying Complex Queries**: When queries involve multiple joins that make them slow and complicated to write and maintain.
+- Simplifying complex queries becomes advantageous when multiple joins make queries slow, complicated, and difficult to maintain.

 ## Denormalization Techniques